monocongo/climate_indices/docs/index.rst

 its potential.

 Are you aware of other indices that would be a good addition here?
-Can you find bottlenecks and help improve performance?
+Can you identify bottlenecks and help optimize performance?
 Can you suggest new ways of comparing these implementations against others (or other criteria) in order to determine best-of-breed?
 Please fork the code and have at it, and/or contact us to see if we can help.